SecurityCompliance

 Vulnerability analysis — what makes your specific venue attractive or accessible to attackers.

-Protective security measures — proportionate controls based on your tier and venue type.
+— proportionate controls based on your tier and venue type.

 Response procedures — evacuation routes, invacuation zones, lockdown protocols, communication chains.